| Ramp Allium Tricoccum

 Indian word Checagou, a word that describes the pungent aroma of

+the ramp.
 Ramps are most plentiful from March to early April, and its habitat

 which consists of the soil of moist woodlands, which possess a lot of

+decaying leaves and ranges from the Quebec to South Georgia.
 The ramp has broad, dark green leaves that run into a slender bulb.

 though called wild leeks, the leek is very mild in comparison.
 In